About White Earth — In Depth

 Frequently Asked Questions

 To register to vote in White Earth, Minnesota, residents can register online through the Minnesota Secretary of State's website, by mail, or in person at the Becker County elections office.
 Minnesota requires voters to be U.S. citizens, at least 18 years old by Election Day, and residents of the state.
 The registration deadline is typically 30 days before an election.
 Voters can verify their registration status and find polling locations through the Minnesota Secretary of State's voter lookup tool.
-For local municipal elections in White Earth, contact the Becker County Clerk's office for schedules and ballot information.
+For local county and state elections (White Earth is an unincorporated community in Becker County and does not hold municipal elections), contact the Becker County Clerk's office for schedules and ballot information.

 Property records for White Earth, Minnesota are maintained by the Becker County Assessor's Office and the Becker County Clerk and Recorder.
 The Assessor's Office is responsible for discovering, listing, and valuing all taxable property within Becker County, including parcels in White Earth.
 Records available include property ownership, assessed values, legal descriptions, parcel maps, and tax history.
 The Becker County Clerk and Recorder maintains recorded documents including deeds, mortgages, liens, and easements.
 Many Minnesota counties provide online property record searches through their county websites.
-For in-person requests, visit the Becker County offices at the county courthouse.
 The Becker County Treasurer handles property tax payments and tax sale information.

 Birth, death, and marriage records for White Earth, Minnesota residents are available through both county and state offices.
 The Minnesota Department of Health, Office of Vital Records, located in Saint Paul, maintains statewide vital records and can issue certified copies of birth and death certificates for events occurring anywhere in Minnesota.
 Orders can be placed online, by mail, or in person.
 Locally, the Becker County Clerk's office issues marriage licenses and maintains marriage records for Becker County.
 Birth and death certificates may also be available through local vital records offices.
 Requestors typically need to provide valid photo identification and proof of their relationship to the person named on the record.
 Processing times and fees vary by office and record type.